-By signing and dating this page, you are acknowledging both your reading and understanding of the student handbook as well as your responsibility to become aware of the accepted standards of attendance and behavior that you are expected to observe at all times in all places at Oak Park High School and at all school sponsored events.
+handbook as well as my responsibility to become aware of the accepted standards of attendance and behavior that I am expected to observe at all times in all places at Oak Park High School and at all school sponsored events.
 I also acknowledge that with my signature below, I understand the expectations of Oak Park High school regarding my personal conduct and that this contract is applicable 24 hours a day, seven days a week - on and off the field, in and out of school, including but not limited to, nights and weekends, in or out of the season of sport or activity.
-I pledge to live by the contents of this contract.